Why is a Logo so important?

 It is also important to understand how you want the audience to feel; welcomed, impressed, intrigued, relaxed, scared?
 These will all be wildly different depending on the business, but every aspect of the logo will impact the audience’s perception and mood connotation to the logo, and therefore the brand itself.

 There can also be many different variations of the same logo, such as the standard, original design, the inverted logo that changes the colours to match different backgrounds, as well as mono, which restricts the logo to one particular colour.
 The logo also has to be used for many different types of media, such as mobile apps, and social media accounts that would require an icon version of the logo.
 In order to read more about the different types of logo and where they are used, check out our article here called “Logo Variants and when to use them”.

 So what makes a logo so important?

-If you haven’t realised by now, the logo is quite literally the face of your company and will be shown off to any and all people who come across your business, and whether its a complicated 3D art piece or a simple stylised name of the company, the logo will be the centrepiece for any branding you will have, so make sure that it is the best that it can be.
+If you haven’t realised by now, the logo is quite literally the face of your company and will be shown off to any and all people who come across your business.
+The logo will be the centrepiece for any branding you will have, so make sure that it is the best that it can be.